chouheiwa/bitshares_wallet/README.md

 Simple usage:

-Now the lastest version is 2.0
+Now the latest version is 2.1.0

 If you want to use it in your project,you should